hudsonhornet4/C-Odyssey-Embarking-on-a-Coding-Adventure/Reference/Data Types.md

 std::cout << "b = " << b;
 std::cout << noboolalpha; //disabled to print false and true
 ```
-And we will have false and true instead of numbers:
+🎉 And we will have false and true instead of numbers, yay:
 ```c++
 a = true
 b = false
 ```